Ramsaravanakumar/Student-dropout-ML/README.md

 # Project Overview

-This project aims to develop a machine learning model that predicts the likelihood of a student dropping out, based on behavioral and demographic features.The goal is to assist educators in identifying at-risk students early, enabling timely intervention and improved academic outcomes.
+This project aims to develop a machine learning model that predicts the likelihood of a student dropping out, based on behavioral and demographic features.**The goal is to assist educators in identifying at-risk students early, enabling timely intervention and improved academic outcomes**.

 ## Key Highlights